Several utilities for working (and manipulating) block objects are exported

 be changed during the lifetime of a block and no uniqueness restrictions are

 in place.
-The current block name can be retrieved with block_name()
+The current block name can be retrieved with block_name() and

-set as block_name(x) <- "some name"
+set as block_name(x) <- "some name".

 Input validation

-Data input validation is available via validate_data_inputs()
+Data input validation is available via validate_data_inputs() which uses

-the (optional) validator function passed to new_block()
+the (optional) validator function passed to new_block() at construction

 time.
 This mechanism can be used to prevent premature evaluation of the